gruberb/CompanyLunch/README.md

 # RestaurantRoulette
 A web application to help you with your restaurant decisions.

-Written using React, Webpack and ES6 syntax.
+Written using React, Webpack, ES6 syntax and the Flux architecutre in mind.

 ### Installation